VincentGordon-Data-Analyst/customerTransactions/README.md

 ## Conclusion

 This project was a great opportunity to practice my SQL and data analysis skills, explore real-world data, and present insights through data visualization.
+Here is the [Dashboard](https://public.tableau.com/views/CutomerTransactionsDashboard/CustomerTransactionDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) link for your reference.